dseguy/changedBehavior/behavior/issetWithConstant.rst

 ______
 .. code-block:: output

-   PHP Fatal error:  Cannot use isset() on the result of an expression (you can use "null !== expression" instead) in /codes/issetWithConstant.php on line 4
+   PHP Fatal error:  Cannot use isset() on the result of an expression (you can use "null !== expression" instead)

-   Fatal error: Cannot use isset() on the result of an expression (you can use "null !== expression" instead) in /codes/issetWithConstant.php on line 4
+   Fatal error: Cannot use isset() on the result of an expression (you can use "null !== expression" instead)

 After